mediumtd1/Lazarus-Operation-DreamJob-Analysis/README.md

 ## 1. Executive Summary (BLUF)
 Since early 2025, the North Korean state-sponsored actor **Lazarus Group (APT38)** has evolved its "Operation DreamJob" campaign to target European defense contractors and global financial entities.
 The primary attack vector involves highly tailored social engineering on LinkedIn and Telegram.
 Using the **"ClickFake"** technique, attackers trick victims into installing trojanized tools or "camera drivers" during fake job interviews.
 Successful compromise leads to the deployment of the **ScoringMathTea** RAT or the **GolangGhost** backdoor, facilitating full system control and intellectual property theft.

+"The analyst assesses with High Confidence that this activity is attributed to the Lazarus Group (APT38) based on technical overlaps with the ScoringMathTea malware family."

 ---

 ## 2. Threat Actor Analysis